Shivamprajapatii/AWS-Documentatios/AWS ECS/README.md

 ## Step 4: Create Task definitions

     I Created the ECR > Then Cluster > Now Create Task Defination
+-   Task Defincation: A Task Definition is like a blueprint (recipe) that tells ECS: 👉 “How should I run a     container (or multiple containers)?”

 <img src="./images/7.png">